 Here is a down-home gravy recipe and a great accompaniment to fried chicken.
 Its rich color comes from a roux made with browned, instead of raw white, flour.

-3-4 tbsp. reserved oil with browned bits from skillet used to fry chicken or peanut oil
+- 3-4 tbsp. reserved oil with browned bits from skillet used to fry chicken or peanut oil

-Freshly ground black pepper
+- Freshly ground black pepper

-6-7 tbsp.
+- 6-7 tbsp.
 Browned Flour

-3 cups rich Chicken Stock, preferably homemade
+- 3 cups rich Chicken Stock, preferably homemade

 Heat 1 tbsp. of oil in a large cast-iron skillet over medium heat.
 Add onions, season to taste with pepper, and cook, stirring often with a wooden spoon, until onions are soft, 4–5 minutes.
 Transfer onions to a small bowl and set aside.
 Wipe any remaining onion bits from skillet with a damp paper towel.